Almost every film in cinemas this week, reviewed and rated

 BEAST ★★★★

 Directed by Michael Pearce.
 Starring Jessie Buckley, Johnny Flynn, Geraldine James, Trystan Gravelle, Oliver Maltman, Charley Palmer Rothwell.
-15A cert, lim release, 107 min
+15A cert, Light House, Dublin, 107 min

 Upstaged her own deathly birthday party, Moll (Buckley, terrific) slinks off to a local nightclub where a boozy evening is rounded off with an encounter with rugged Pascal (Flynn), a huntsman who lives off the land.
 Pearce’s film resurrects the psychological thriller with jolts of Hitchcockian intrigue and class snobbery.
 The insular Jersey setting amplifies both Moll’s isolation and rebellion and makes for strange colonial undercurrents and hints of such ley-line English horrors as The Wicker Man.
 TB